-- 7.1.1 Progression: Progression is defined as the permission granted to a student to register in the subsequent academic session for the next diet of modules within his/her programme of study. - 7.1.2 Compensation: Compensation is defined as the process by which a student, who fails to satisfy some of the regulations for credit in a specific module, is nevertheless recommended for credit award on the grounds that the failure is offset by his/her performance in other modules of his/her programme of study. - 7.1.3 Previous Element Contribution: A previous element contribution is defined as an element which contributes towards the final award.
+- 7.1.1 Progression: Progression is defined as the permission granted to a student to register in the subsequent academic session for the next diet of modules within his/her programme of study. - Progression from Semester 1 to Semester 2 is automatic for students in good standing with the University. - 7.1.2 Compensation: Compensation is defined as the process by which a student, who fails to satisfy some of the regulations for credit in a specific module, is nevertheless recommended for credit award on the grounds that the failure is offset by his/her performance in other modules of his/her programme of study. - 7.1.3 Previous Element Contribution: A previous element contribution is defined as an element which contributes towards the final award.
 This is usually a previous study period weighted average mark but may in some cases be a module mark.
 Where the first attempt at a previous element contribution (precision or module mark), is less than 40 then the value used in the calculation of the overall precision mark is 40.